sumaiya-tasnim-18/Sales_Capstone_Project-MasterClass/README.md

 # 🗂️Sales_Capstone_Project-MasterClass💸
-This repository represents my **Sales Data Capstone Project**, completed as part of the **“Data Analysis Essentials using Google Colab Master Class”** offered by **Excelerate**.
+This repository represents my **Sales Data Capstone Project**, completed as part of the **“Data Analysis Essentials using Google Colab Master Class”** offered by **Excelerate** website(USA).
 The project focuses on applying end-to-end data analytics techniques to uncover key business insights and revenue patterns.

 # 📊 Project Overview